Last updated on April 15, 2026.

 TOEFL Requirement Instructions

 Test of English as a Foreign Language (TOEFL iBT) scores should be sent.
 We do not accept the IELTS test.
 A minimum TOEFL iBT test score of 90 is required for application consideration.
 TOEFL test scores taken more than 3 years before application date will not be accepted.
-Three (3) letters of recommendation should be requested.
-All letters should be sent directly to MUSC, with the contact information attached to the recommendation.

 Other Requirement Instructions